Los Angeles Wedding Photographer

 We were SO excited and couldn't believe we were able to get a sneak peek of the images so quickly.
 Then, while we were on our honeymoon, he delivered the other 857 photos.
 We spent an entire afternoon in Bora Bora flipping through the images, each one of them better than the last." – Erika Lehmann Brown

 I always include a second photographer in your wedding-day coverage.
-Although I can cover weddings by myself and have done so countless times, I can't be in two places at once and thus I've found that a second photographer is always a valuable addition to your coverage plan.
+Although I can cover weddings by myself and have done so countless times, I can't be in two places at once and thus I believe that a second photographer is a valuable addition to your coverage plan.

 Another consideration in favor of a second photographer is realized when we consider your wedding ceremony coverage.
 If an additional photographer is present during the ceremony, my colleague will be positioned to simultaneously capture photographs from secondary angles.
 That coverage wouldn't be possible if I was working alone.